mozilla-extensions/dnssec-interference/TELEMETRY.md

 ```

 - We also send a ping at browser startup that simply indicates the beginning of
 the experiment for a given browser session.
-This ping takes the following form:
+An example ping takes the following form:

 ```
 {